MTG/playlists-stat-analysis/data/README.md

 ```

 #### Add Tag-Tracks
-First, create a folder for the embeddings
+First, create a folder for the tags
 ```
 cd playlists-stat-analysis/data
 mkdir lastfm_tags